 These are large-scale initiatives but there are a myriad of research projects and startups that are working with AI, machine learning or data analytics to diagnose earlier and predict outcomes faster and more accurately.
 For example, Current Health, a health tech company, collects a huge amount of information from patients, and biomarkers from wearable devices in order to identify who needs to see a doctor, who has a higher risk to develop a disease, and how the disease is going to progress.
 It all happens in the comfort of the patient’s home, saving costs and time for both patients and healthcare practitioners.

-Such care-at-home programs demonstrate that AI in healthcare is getting more and more accessible not only for clinicians but also for the end-users and they can reap the benefits of early diagnosis, prognosis, and personalised care without leaving their home
+Such care-at-home programs demonstrate that digital health innovations are getting more and more accessible not only for clinicians but also for the end-users and they can reap the benefits of early diagnosis, prognosis, and personalised care without leaving their home

-5. Detecting and tackling mental health issues by Digital Healthcare Solutions
+5. Detecting and tackling mental health issues by Digital Health Innovations

 Autumn is a Toronto-based startup that applies natural language processing to social media posts, messages, and emails to determine the psychological health of a population, track the effectiveness of preventative interventions, and predict trends in mental well-being.
 They measure burn-out risks of employees to aid employers in preventing it.